Once you’re pregnant, you’ll certainly face this realisation:

 In Singapore or any part of the world, one wouldn’t be able to buy whatever insurance they want even though they have the money for it.

-Those who have medical conditions – even just a minor one – and applied for insurance before knows how much of a hassle it can be.
+Those who have medical conditions – even just a minor one – and have applied for insurance before knows how much of a hassle it can be.

 Thankfully, if you’ve purchased a maternity plan, the newborn baby might not need to be subjected to comprehensive underwriting.
 And thus, have a higher chance to get cover after.